-Cllr Karen Elizabeth Mundry is the 135th Mayor and first citizen of Warrington.
+Cllr Wendy Johnson is the 136th Mayor and first citizen of Warrington.

-Warrington Disability Partnership, a voluntary organisation run predominately by disabled people with the aim of improving the quality of life for disabled people and their families through a range of direct and indirect services.
+Warrington Disability Partnership, a voluntary organisation run predominantly by disabled people, with the aim of improving the quality of life for disabled people and their families through a range of direct and indirect services.

 Events and engagements

 The Mayor attends hundreds of events every year, both inside the town and across the country, acting as a representative for Warrington.
-There are several civic events which are just some of the highlights that the mayor will attend during her term of office.
-You can take a look at pictures from some of the events she's attended so far in the Mayor's diary, and you can keep up to date by following her on facebook and twitter.
+You can take a look at events the Mayor attends on Facebook and Twitter.
+You can also invite the Mayor to an event.